mackenziekbrooks/dci101-w24/docs/schedule/week02.md

 ### Activity log #2

 Time to create your own Geocities-style website!
 Using the HTML and CSS skills you've learned this week, construct a small website about yourself, your interests, your fandoms, your pets - whatever you want!
-You'll upload this website to your domain.
+You'll upload this website to your domain like we did on class on Tuesday.

 Check out this page on [Individuality and Solidarity](https://yournamehere.scholarslab.org/individuality-solidarity/) from the *Your Name Here* project if you need some inspiration to get you thinking out of traditional boxes.

 **Specs:**